ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 Send with stream

-Starts a chat round and streams it back as newline-delimited &#x60;ChatEvent&#x60; objects.
-The thread is opened or created, the user message and the reply are persisted, a new thread gets a generated title, and a tool call pauses the round until it is approved or denied.
+Runs one chat round and streams it back as newline-delimited &#x60;ChatEvent&#x60; objects.
+Omitting &#x60;threadId&#x60; opens a new thread, which requires that &#x60;entityId&#x60; names a room the caller can open and that a profile resolves for it; the user message and the reply are persisted either way, and a new thread also gets a generated title.
+The model is settled in a fixed order - an agent&#39;s assignment in scope overrides everything, then the explicit &#x60;profileId&#x60;, then the one stored on the thread, then the &#x60;Chat&#x60; assignment - and the effective profile is checked before the stream opens, so an unknown one fails with 400 rather than as an error buried in a 200.
+A tool call pauses the round and ends the stream; resume it with &#x60;POST api/2.0/ai/ai/approve-tool-call&#x60; or &#x60;POST api/2.0/ai/ai/deny-tool-call&#x60;.

 #### Parameters